-The presence of four 'highly sensitive' taxa, one of which was very abundant, in this reach of the Patea River, was an indication of generally good physicochemical water quality conditions preceding the survey under relatively low flow conditions following a wet early spring period and in the presence of limited periphyton substrate cover which could be expected to have had some impact on physical habitat.
-However, improved treated wastewater quality (and moderate dilution) of the upgraded Stratford municipal WWTP discharge, may have contributed to these conditions on occasions (see reports CF526, CF545, CF575, and CF604).
+The presence of four 'highly sensitive' taxa, one of which was very abundant, in this short reach of the Patea River, was an indication of generally good physicochemical water quality conditions preceding the survey under moderate flow conditions following a wet spring period.

-MCI scores (Table 3) reflected the moderate proportion (60 to 68% of taxa richness) of 'sensitive' taxa in the communities at both sites, with the scores recorded (106 and 97 units) eight units higher and one unit lower than the medians of scores previously recorded at the two sites (Table 1).
-The scores also reflected the relative similarity in community composition between sites as reflected by the 16 shared taxa (of a total 26 taxa) between sites.
-These scores categorised these sites as having 'good' (site 1) and 'fair' (site 2) river health (TRC, 2014) at the time of this spring survey.
-However, they were 4 and 13 units lower than the predicted MCI score for National Park-sourced ringplain sites at an altitude of 250m asl but 6 units higher to 3 units lower than the predicted MCI scores for these sites, at distances of 17.2 km and 17.4 km respectively downstream of the National Park boundary (Stark and Fowles, 2009).
+MCI scores (Table 3) reflected the greater proportions of 'sensitive' (72% of taxa richness) than 'tolerant' taxa in the communities at both sites, with the scores recorded (111 and 108 units) 13 and 10 units higher than the medians of scores previously recorded at each of these two sites (Table 1).
+The scores also reflected the relative similarity in community composition between sites as reflected by the very high proportion (16 shared taxa) of a total of 18 taxa between sites.
+These scores categorised these sites as having 'good' river health (TRC, 2015a) at the time of this spring survey.
+These scores were also similar to the predicted MCI score (113 units) for National Park-sourced ringplain sites at an altitude of 250m asl (TRC, 2015).

-The MCI scores at these two sites showed an insignificant nine unit downstream decrease in scores which was indicative of minimal recent impacts of any cooling water discharge on the macroinvertebrate fauna of the Patea River at the periphery of the permitted mixing zone.
-These MCI scores between adjacent sites reflected the relatively similar community composition between sites.
+The MCI scores at these two sites showed an insignificant three unit downstream decrease in scores which was indicative of no recent impacts of any cooling water discharge on the macroinvertebrate fauna of the Patea River at the periphery of the permitted mixing zone.
+These MCI scores between adjacent sites reflected the very similar community compositions between sites.